The key to keeping folk music alive? ‘Respect time and move with it’, says Mame Khan

 The lockdown measures because of the coronavirus pandemic haven’t prevented Mame Khan from connecting with his vast fanbase.
 If anything, the acclaimed Rajasthani singer has been using technology to reach out to his admirers.
-On April 1, Khan performed from his home in Mumbai for a concert organised by Hungama Artist Aloud and streamed over Instagram.
+On April 1, Khan performed from his home in Mumbai for a concert organised by Hungama Artist Aloud #StayAtHome #StayEntertained and streamed over Facebook.
 Since then, Khan has been online almost every other day.

 “The home is where my bag is,” Khan told Scroll.in over the phone.
 “I have been in Mumbai since day one of the lockdown, performing for my fans, ensuring they don’t feel low and stay home.
 Meanwhile, I am also working on my own material, which might be out later this year or in 2021.”